LuPro/lupro.github.io/blog_sources/nav_gestures.md

 ## 2D gestures

-Well, I know I said I'll replicate the old gesture behavior without touching any functionality, but the gesture feels kinda bad when it only goes up and down and doesn't follow the finger left and right as well - and since our previous excursion into KWin, that also magically exposes the orthogonal gesture position so we can really quickly hook that up and have X and Y tracking.
+Well, I know I said I'll replicate the old gesture behavior without touching any functionality and keep any extra features for followup MRs, but the gesture feels kinda bad when it only goes up and down and doesn't follow the finger left and right as well - and thanks to our previous excursion into KWin it also magically exposes the orthogonal gesture position, so we can just really quickly hook that up and have X and Y tracking.

 ![](nav_gestures_ready_for_review_2.jpg)

 ## States?!?!?!

-As a remnant from Devin's move to a KWin effect there was a bit of a mess of what keeps state where - he simply didn't have enough time to refactor the entire thing and so there were several places that kept track of the same-ish state that made things kinda confusing and hard to work with.
+As a remnant from Devin's move to a KWin effect there was a bit of a mess of what keeps state where - he simply didn't have enough time to refactor the entire thing while also updating the rest of the shell to KF6 and all the fun API breakages and so there were several places that kept track of the same-ish state that made things confusing and hard to work with.

 No problem, I can refactor that and take some work off of Devin.